Consumer Duty

 Assessments will be completed regularly in line with our internal scheduling review.
 The Customer Outcomes Committee oversees the ongoing monitoring and review of customer outcomes on a regular basis.
 Additional customer journey and communication reviews can be triggered at any time should poor customer outcomes be identified, through regular monitoring and customer feedback.

-We will review new business on a regular basis to assess whether the product has been distributed in accordance with the information in the Target Market document.
-However, in line with FCA guidance, it remains the responsibility of each distributor to ensure that the relevant target market is followed, as they are best placed to consider client personal circumstances, needs, objectives, characteristics and suitability.
+We'll review new business on a regular basis to assess whether the product has been distributed in accordance with the information in the Target Market document.
+However, in line with FCA guidance, it remains the responsibility of each distributor to ensure that the relevant target market is followed, as they're best placed to consider client personal circumstances, needs, objectives, characteristics and suitability.

-If we have concerns about plans distributed to clients that we believe are unsuitable, we will first contact the distributor to raise and discuss our concerns.
+If we've concerns about plans distributed to clients that we believe are unsuitable, we'll first contact the distributor to raise and discuss our concerns.